 According to the latest CommBank Retail Insights Report, the market for online retailers is to increase by more than 20%.
 This increase would cause online sales to consist of one-third of the total sales volume of the country.
 76% of retailers are also predicting increased revenue over the next 12 months, with 43% anticipating growth of 6% or more.
 Of these, 18% are aiming for growth of more than 10%.

 Revenue of the US Men and Boys Apparel market segment to US $89,560m in 2018, as per Statista.
 The income is expected to increase significantly by 2021 – with online volume amounting to 24% of the total.
 Other critical indicators like Consumer Spending per Capita and Population are also expected to increase.

 Moreover, millennials are increasingly fond of high quality ‘premium’ wear.
 According to Nielsen, consumers are willingly investing in a better standard of living and clothing is a top priority at 36%.
-The market share of premium clothing brands, like ThreadBeast provide, is bound to expand.
+The market share of premium clothing brands, like ThreadBeast provides, is bound to expand.

 Despite facing competition and catering to a particular demographic, ThunderBeast has managed to make a name for itself.
-Utilizing modern day marketing tools to enhance the reach and a specific focus on customer satisfaction, they are on the right track.
+Utilizing modern-day marketing tools to enhance the reach and a specific focus on customer satisfaction, they are on the right track.

 Boosted by market indicators and confidence showed by customers, ThreadBeast can look forward to the future with optimism.